SGP07/Discord_VLC/README.md

 ## To do
 * Add volume control
-* Moving in the timeling
+* Moving in the timeline
     * forward and backward reactions
 * Add a GUI so that you can still control your video without discord